pfrazee/ssbmail/README.md

 Confidence in identities is created by aggregating positive signals (follows, "verifications") and negative signals (flags) from the user's social graph.

+### Explicit following

+MX only allows users that you follow to message you.
+This stops spam from reaching your inbox.

 ### "Pub" dumb servers

 MX runs on the user device, not on a web host.